Mitsubishi ASX review and buyer's guide

 The ASX is a small SUV for a budget conscious buyers who need excellent value, good equipment levels and enough space to get all the small jobs done.
 ASX won’t do everything, but it’ll certainly do its fair share of family duties.

-The Mitsubishi ASX is an affordable, safe and stylish small SUV with just enough room for the essentials and the kids.
+The Mitsubishi ASX is an affordable, frugal and compact SUV with just enough room for the essentials and the kids,l without blowing the budget.

-It offers good value and fuel economy, with the features you expect of a modern-day family hatchback, but with the added capability of a slightly higher undercarriage.
+It offers good value and just enough of the features you might expect of a modern-day family hatchback, but with the added capability of a slightly higher undercarriage.

 The ASX isn’t perfect, but for the price, you’re probably not going to care much.
 We’ll get to that.

-The biggest problem with size is the cost.
-The more materials used to make the vehicle, the more you’re going to pay.
-You’ll pay roughly double for a fully-featured medium SUV compared with an equivalent ASX.
+The biggest problem with its size is the cost.
+Obviously, the more materials used to make a vehicle, the more you’re going to pay.
+So you’ll pay significantly more for a higher-specification RAV4 or CX-5 medium SUV compared with an equivalent ASX.
 But you’re still getting five seats in both.

 Let’s face it, consumers want SUVs for every reason they can think of.
 Some say they like a higher seating position, or the apparent loads of space they offer, it goes on.
-How often would you think most SUVs spend with a full boot and every single seat filled?
+But how often would you spend with a full boot and every single seat filled?
+In terms of actual utilisation of the vehicle to its maximum capacity, there’s a good argument for an ASX being used to its maximum capacity than something bigger and more expensive being used to, say, 60 or 70 per cent, on occasion.

-While it is sometimes a misconception that small SUVs offer you more than a conventional hatchback, it’s also quite okay to want something that is as small, but that won’t scuff on shopping centre parking buffers, streetside kerbs or just the driveway at home.
+While it is a misconception that small SUVs offer you more space than a conventional hatchback, it’s also quite okay to want something that is as small, but that won’t scuff on shopping centre parking buffers, streetside kerbs or just the driveway at home.
 It makes sense.
+An ASX makes sense if you need that slightly higher ground clearance - a difference of millimetres - and having an excess of cargo and legroom isn’t your top priority.
+Sometimes ‘just enough’ is exactly what you want to pay for.

 The Mitsubishi ASX finds itself in match-fit, rambunctious company, including the Hyundai Kona or Venue, Kia Seltos, Subaru XV, Mazda CX-3 or Toyota C-HR >>.
 All have strong features lists and excellent customer service at a brand and dealer level.